ulfschneider/ulf.website/content/posts/sports/2022-04-14-fairlight-strael-build-log.md

 ### Steps

 I´m mostly following [<cite>How To Cut A Road Bike Steerer Tube</cite>](https://www.globalcyclingnetwork.com/video/how-to-cut-a-road-bike-steerer-tube) as presented by the Global Cycling Network.
+After trying out the desired stem height I draw a line with a pencil around the 5 mm spacer that sits on top of the stem.
+Then I take away the wheels and disassemble the fork from the bike frame.

-1. After trying out the desired stem height I draw a line with a pencil around the 5 mm spacer that sits on top of the stem.
-For the compression bung to work properly I have to cut away additional 2 mm (I choose to not go for 3 mm as told in the GCN video).
+1. For the compression bung to work properly I have to cut away additional 2 mm (I choose to not go for 3 mm as told in the GCN video).
    <figure>
    <img src="/img/sports/steerer-cut-lines.jpg" alt="A steerer tube with three pencil lines to identify the final cut line">
    <figcaption>On this image you see three lines on the steerer.
 From top to bottom: